Overview of FATCA and its impact on U.S. residents in Canada

 US personal tax returns are due on April 15 of the following taxation year.
 However, if you live and work outside the US on a normal basis, the deadline is automatically extended to June 15.
 Furthermore, any taxpayer may request additional time to file by filing this form to the IRS by their due date. … Continue reading When are U.S. Personal Tax Returns due?

 Americans, who are not incorporated, and who are carrying on business in a Canadian Province, must register their business in that province.
 To register, you must obtain an extra-provincial license.
 Failure to register can result in a penalty of $2,000 for individuals.
-Selling products to Canadian customers or providing services to Canadian customers is considered … Continue reading I’m a US business planning on selling products to Canadian customers.
-Do I need an extra-provincial license?
+Selling products to Canadian customers or providing services to Canadian customers is considered … Continue reading Do U.S. businesses need an extra-provincial license for Canadian?

 The most tax efficient method is to transfer these funds to your RRSP.
 Unfortunately, you cannot directly transfer your 401K to your RRSP.
 This transfer can be completed as follows: Open a Rollover Individual Retirement Account (IRA) account with an investment firm capable of cross border investment management.
 Rollover the 401k to an IRA.
-Withdraw … Continue reading I am a Canadian resident and have some funds in a U.S. 401K.
-What is the most tax efficient way of bringing these monies into Canada?
+Withdraw … Continue reading How can Canadian residents bring U.S. 401k funds to Canada?

-US Tax Accountant in Canada – US tax issues for Canadian online business
+US tax issues for Canadian online businesses explained.

 As a U.S. tax accountant in Canada, I have come across many Canadian online businesses that sell to U.S. customers who completely ignore the IRS (Internal Revenue Service).
 The U.S. is a global hub for international business.
 The result?
 America has one of the world’s most complicated tax codes with hidden traps everywhere.
-As such, … Continue reading US Tax Accountant in Canada – US tax issues for Canadian online business
+As such, … Continue reading US tax issues for Canadian online businesses explained.

 Filing Back Tax Returns for U.S. Citizens Living in Canada Watch Video